paulscottrobson/neo6502-documents/neo6502/docs/welcome/starting.md

 You now need to copy the uf2 file above to this drive.
 This again depends on the system you are using.

 Hopefully the system should now boot.
-The machine should make it's boot sound (a low beep and a high beep - it sounds like a BBC Micro) https://www.youtube.com/watch?v=Nd9MzxIbuQI and it should display the Neo6502 logo, title, and Olimex title.
+The machine should make it's boot sound (a low beep and a high beep - it sounds like a BBC Micro) [listen here](https://www.youtube.com/watch?v=Nd9MzxIbuQI) and it should display the Neo6502 logo, title, and Olimex title.

 **Finally** unplug the A cable and plug the USB hub or keyboard back in.
 More than once I have forgotten to do this and wondered why the keyboard is not working.